dfgHiatus/dfgSocket/README.txt

 1) Un-comment out lines 26, 53, 56, and 59.
 2) Take a picture of your face, and crop it just so the bottom of the nose is visible.
 Name it "upper_face.jpg", and insert it into the same folder as dfgSocket.py.
 3) Mount the camera to your HMD, shoulder, etc and have it face your mouth.
 Make sure it's in place!
+4) Hop into NeosVR and download a copy of my pointCloudAvatar.
+If you haven't already, change the WebSocket client to listen to your computer and change out the name under the LogiX
-4) Run and have fun.
+5) Run and have fun.
 Camera calibration is iffy still, this is something I'm working on and will add